dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS/README.md

 ### Library design
 The design of the mutant library is contained in [./library_design/](library_design).
 That design is not part of the pipeline but contains code that must be run separately with its own [conda](https://docs.conda.io/) environment.

-## Running the pipeline
-To run the pipeline, build the conda environment `dms-vep-pipeline-3` in the `environment.yml` file of [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), activate it, and run [snakemake](https://snakemake.readthedocs.io/), such as:

-    conda activate dms-vep-pipeline-3
-    snakemake -j 16 --use-conda -s dms-vep-pipeline-3/Snakefile

-To run on the Hutch cluster via [slurm](https://slurm.schedmd.com/), you can run the file [run_Hutch_cluster.bash](run_Hutch_cluster.bash):

-    sbatch -c 16 run_Hutch_cluster.bash